guduyaogun/gnn_wind_power_forecasting/README.md

 # Physics-Induced Graph Neural Network for Probabilistic Spatio-Temporal Forecasting of Wind Power

 In this project, we develop physics-induced graph neural networks for spatio-temporal, probabilistic wind power forecasting.
 The newly developed methods will be benchmarked against other state-of-the-art forecasting models.
-For details on the research plan, you can find a written research proposal [here](https://github.com/ber0i/gnn_wind_power_forecasting/research_plan/research_proposal.pdf).

 ## Getting Started